techanon/vroxy/README.md

     - This requires something like Apache or Nginx and some SSL cert assigned (using LetsEncrypt's certbot tool is the recommended option)
     - Quest _requires_ HTTPS, so the SSL cert is a must.
 - Install python3 (make sure the `pip` tool is also installed)
-- Clone this repo to the server at your desired file path. `/var/qroxy` is recommended.
+- Clone this repo to the server at your desired file path. `/var/vroxy` is recommended.
-- Navigate your terminal to the given folder that qroxy was cloned into.
+- Navigate your terminal to the given folder that Vroxy was cloned into.
 - Install the dependant packages for python via `python3 -m pip install -U yt-dlp aiohttp`
 - Copy example.ini to settings.ini and change the settings as you need
-- Run the server via `python3 /path/to/repo/qroxy.py`
+- Run the server via `python3 /path/to/repo/vroxy.py`
     - You may want to consider a terminal multiplexer (like tmux) to run the service without needing to be connected to the terminal.

 Usage: